cscart/docs/en/user_guide/look_and_feel/logos_banners_images/images_for_store.rst

 What Images Are the Best for My Online Store?
 *********************************************

 There are no strict limitations on the size and format of uploaded images.
-However, we can give some recommendations for faster page loading and more correct images display.
+However, we can give some recommendations to make pages load faster and images to show correctly.

 We do not recommend uploading overly large images—they need a lot of server space and increase hosting fees.
 Also, large images increase page load time.
 This can lead to users leaving without waiting for the page to load.